Stewed prunes are healthy and delicious. Even if you don’t need constipation relief, you will love the taste!

 You can eat them on their own as a healthy dessert.
 Or spoon them on top of plain Greek yogurt for a filling, healthy breakfast or snack.

 Stewed prunes are delicious when served warm, but they can also be eaten cold, after being refrigerated overnight (or longer).
-They do keep well in the fridge for 4-5 days.
+They do keep well in the fridge, in an airtight container, for 4-5 days.

 Other fruit stews that you might like